deepanshs/mrsimulator/docs/introduction/getting_started.rst

     plt.savefig("spectrum.pdf")
     plt.show()

-The plt.savefig("spectrum.pdf") line creates a pdf file that can be edited in a app like Adobe Illustrator.
+The plt.savefig("spectrum.pdf") line creates a pdf file that can be edited in a vector graphics editor such as Adobe Illustrator.

 Saving the Simulation dataset
 -----------------------------
-To save the simulation dataset
+``mrsimulator`` uses the Core Scientific Dataset Model (CSDM) as its object model for the output simulation datasets.
+The CSDM object can be serialized as a JSON file using its save() method.
+In the example below, the simulation before and after is saves as a csdf file.

 .. code-block:: python